phonenumbers

 The 361 area code is not a toll-free designation.
 Instead, it serves a geographic region in Texas.
 Calls made within the 361 prefix may still incur local or long-distance charges depending on your service plan.
 Commonly toll-free area codes in the United States (such as 800, 888, 877, and 855) are distinct from 361, which remains tied to a physical location.

-• Directory Assistance: For official guidance on telephone usage charges, you can reach out to your carrier or consult the Texas Public Utility Commission resource regarding disputes or clarifications on billing practices.
+For official guidance on telephone usage charges, you can consult the Texas Public Utility Commission or the Federal Communications Commission resource regarding disputes or clarifications on billing practices.

 Cities in 361 Area Code